 It soon got very chilly, and we busted out the leather jackets we had been schlepping around since Florence (the purchase of which now seemed prescient).

 We wore them out to dinner at Chez Rene, a place that we found, catered almost exclusively to the over-50 set.
 The only exception, it appeared, was us.
 We were sat next to two hip, 60ish couples who turned out to be from Menlo Park, CA and, oddly, Oklahoma.
 After eating and drinking, we walked around some more.
 Actually, we staggered around.

 Trying to clean up our act in Paris France.

-With all the walking around and running-to-catch-trains we started to smell like the locals.
-Hoping to stem our growing body odor, we grabbed our dirty laundry and asked our hotel concierge where we could find a nearby laundromat.
-We soon headed to the spot he told us about, computer-generated map in hand, only to find a dry cleaner.
+With all the walking around and running-to-catch-trains, we started smelling like the locals.
+Hoping to stem our increasing body odor, we grabbed our dirty laundry and asked the hotel concierge where we could find a nearby laundromat.
+We then headed to the spot he told us about—computer-generated map in hand—only to find a dry cleaner.

 We walked back to the main “rue” (road) to look around.
 I popped into a photomat to ask an understandably confused clerk for help.
 His directions sent us to a different dry cleaners up the road a bit.

-There, we had a prolonged “conversation,” that is to say, we flailed wildly and enunciated the word “LAUND-RA-MAT” repeatedly to a French-speaking clerk who didn’t even blink or acknowledge us the entire time (I kid you not).
+There, we had a prolonged “conversation”—that is to say, we flailed wildly and enunciated the word “LAUND-RO-MAT” repeatedly—with a French-speaking clerk who didn't even blink or acknowledge us the entire time (I kid you not).

-She then literally jumped the counter and pointed….wait for it…ACROSS the street to a storefront we had walked past three times already.
-The sign above it read, “Lavomatic.”
+She then literally jumped the counter and pointed….wait for it…ACROSS the street to a storefront we'd walked past three times already.
+A storefront whose sign read, “Lavomatic.”
 That's right.
 No one in Paris who heard the word “Laundromat” could piece together that we meant “Lavomatic.”
-Yet, because this last lady was the only nice person we met that day, we went back and bought her a pasterie.
+Yet, because this last lady was the only nice person we met that day, we went back and bought her a patisserie.
 Just doing our part for Franco-American relations.

 Speaking French isn't enough, you have to do the stupid accent, too.

 France is a difficult country to get along in if you are not French.
-Notice I didn’t say, if you don’t speak French, because it’s not enough to speak the language.
-You must BE from France in order to get a response from most Parisians.
-And by response, I mean, a blink.
+Notice I didn't say, if you don't speak French, because it's not enough to just speak the language.
+You must be from France in order to get a response from most Parisians.
+And, by response, I mean, a blink.